Dragory/modmailbot-community-resources/GCP guide V1.1.md

 **How long is this free for?**

-Until Google decides to change something about it
+Until Google decides to change its always free teir to something that isn't usable (unlikely).

 # Support and feedback